lidofinance/docs/docs/integrations/aave/specification.md

 - **When stETH rebases, aSTETH rebases as well.**
   Say there are 1000 stETH locked in the reserve.
 Consider the below situations: 1.
 Common case: happens positive rebase, and stETH total supply increases by 1%: - totalSupply of aSTETH token becomes equal to 1010 aSTETH. - balance of each aSTETH holder increases by 1% also.
 2. Rare case: happens negative rebase, and stETH total supply decreases by 1%: - totalSupply of aSTETH token becomes equal to 990 aSTETH. - balance of each aSTETH holder decreases by 1% also.

-**\*** Actual amount of asset will be less or equal to X because of integer operations rounding of underlying token rebase rate and AAVE interest rate.
+**\*** Actual amount of token will be less or equal to X because of integer operations rounding of underlying token rebase rate and AAVE interest rate.
 However, the actual rounding error will not exceed a couple of WEI at any time.

 ## AStETH Token